urql-graphql/urql/docs/api/core.md

 ### Operation

 The input for every exchange that informs GraphQL requests.
-It extends the [GraphQLRequest](#graphqlrequest) type and contains these additional properties:
+It extends the [`GraphQLRequest` type](#graphqlrequest) and contains these additional properties:

 | Prop      | Type               | Description                                   |
 | --------- | ------------------ | --------------------------------------------- |
 | `kind`    | `OperationType`    | The type of GraphQL operation being executed. |
 | `context` | `OperationContext` | Additional metadata passed to exchange.       |

+An `Operation` also contains the `operationName` property, which is a deprecated alias of the `kind` property and outputs a deprecation warning if it's used.

 ### RequestPolicy